Marcin Tybura

 Marcin Tybura (born November 9, 1985) is a Polish professional mixed martial artist.
-He currently competes in the Heavyweight division for the Ultimate Fighting Championship (UFC).
+He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional competitor since 2011, Tybura previously fought for M-1 and was an M-1 Global Heavyweight Champion and M-1 Grand Prix 2013 Heavyweight Champion.
-As of February 14, 2023, he is #10 in the UFC heavyweight rankings.
+As of September 16, 2025, he is #9 in the UFC heavyweight rankings.

 Early life

 Tybura began training in 2006 after a friend introduced him to the sport.
 Within weeks, he began feeling the urge to compete.
 However, he would not make his professional debut until several years later.

 He earned a Master's degree in Physical Education at the University of Łódź.

 Mixed martial arts career

 Early career

 Tybura made his professional debut on November 5, 2011, against Robert Marcok, whom he beat by a rear-naked choke.
 He won his next five fights on the Polish MMA circuit, most notably defeating the future UFC heavyweight Adam Wieczorek by a unanimous decision.
 His last fight at the regional level was a third-round TKO of Krystian Kopytowski at Gladiator Arena 4.